 RinCan was a Japanese manufacturer of electronic components, but in the late 50’s and at the beginning of the 60’s they for some reason decided to expand into producing radios - tube radios.
 That was pretty bad timing since solid state transistor technology was just taking over.
 This model is typical for the last of the tube-based designs with its large size, contemporary look and modern plastics filled with well proven vacuum tube technology.
 Their radios were also sold under the other brands like Lloyd, ASG and Granada.
 These radios are not common.

 Retrofitted, the original on-off button is still used for powering on or off.
 The two-band selector lights, red and blue, are both lit when the unit is powered.
 The scale needle can be moved by the tuning knob even if it is of no use anymore.
-The USB-port, speaker terminal posts, a SD micro card reader (holds the software), RJ-45 port and the DC power input are all at the back of the unit.
+The USB-port, speaker terminal posts, the mini sized USB memory stick which holds the software (not shown in the pictures), RJ-45 port and the DC power input are all at the back of the unit.

 The radio has been thoroughly cleaned and polished.
 The plastic is still shiny and looks really good.
 However, the radio shows some normal wear and tear for its age, like smaller hair thin scratches and some slight signs of aging of the plastic, but no major issues.
 There are no cracks except for a crack at the upper right corner where the plastic glass meets the front frame.
 Fortunately, the crack is hard to spot.
 The metal face plate around the four buttons below has some minor imperfections, some of the printed letters are pretty vague.
 Overall the radio is in very good condition.